alaudet/raspi-sump/README.md

 # Python2 (End of Life was January 1, 2020)

-Python2 installs of Raspi-Sump are no longer be supported.
+Python2 installs of Raspi-Sump are no longer supported.

 # More Info